2086-06-30

 "Will she make it?"

+The courier's voice seemed to reach Walsh from another world.
 "I'm sorry, Sir.
 But we have no further information about her conditi–"

 The door cut off the rest of the courier adjutant's words as it slid shut behind Walsh, and his running steps on the metal floor outside covered any further calls.